What is it?

-The Rethinking Education initiative was launched in 2012 in order to redress education systems across Europe to cater to the increasing demand for higher skills and to reduce unemployment.
+Rethinking Education was set up in 2012 to reform education systems across the EU so as to meet growing demand for higher skills levels and reduce unemployment.

-The initiative has three core focus areas for reform:
+The initiative focuses on three areas in need of reform:

-With labour markets and the demand for skills changing, it is essential that education systems adapt to ensure that they are able to cater to the expected increase in demand over the next decade.
+With labour markets and the demand for skills changing, education systems need to adapt so that they can cope with the rising demand anticipated over the next decade.

-Despite investment in many countries, education systems in a number of Member States are still not efficient enough to cope with these challenges; language learning in Member States still falls well short of the target of fluency in two foreign languages.
+Despite widespread investment, education systems in several EU countries are still unable to meet these challenges, and EU countries still fall well short of the target of fluency in two foreign languages for all school-leavers.

-As such, especially in view of the austerity measures in place across Europe, it is vital to ensure that educational resources are distributed efficiently and effectively with a view to modernising education.
+It is therefore vital, especially in view of the austerity measures in place across the EU, to distribute educational resources efficiently and effectively.

-The Council followed up the adoption of the initiative and the country analyses with a set of Conclusions on investing in education and training.
+The Council followed up "Rethinking Education" and the country analyses with its Conclusions on investing in education and training.

-The European Commission will continue to pursue a variety of actions and discussions with a view to ensuring that, by 2020, education systems are equipped with new ways of teaching and learning to ensure that they can deliver the right skills for employment.
+The European Commission will continue to take action and pursue discussions designed to ensure that education systems introduce new teaching and learning methods by 2020 that will enable them to equip students with the right skills for employment.